damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 so these runbooks can also be adopted by our customers.

 Runbooks are divided into 2 main sections:
-* What to do when - points to specific runbooks to run on stressful situations (on-call)
+* What to do when: points to specific runbooks to run on stressful situations (on-call)
-* How do I - points to general administration texts that explain how to perform different administration tasks.
+* How do I: points to general administration texts that explain how to perform different administration tasks.

-When writing a new runbook, be mindful what the goal of it is.
+When writing a new runbook, be mindful what the goal of it is:
-If it is for on-call situations, make it crisp and brief.
+- If it is for on-call situations, make it crisp and brief.
 Try to keep the following structure: pre-check, resolution, post-check .
-If it is for general management, it can be freely formatted.
+- If it is for general management, it can be freely formatted.

 ### Internal documentation